-

 - Brewing time: The first brewing should be short (5-10 seconds), subsequent brewings can be increased to 30 seconds or more.

-- Number of brews: Sheng puer can be brewed multiple times, and the taste and aroma of the tea will change with each new brew.
+- Number of brews: Sheng pu-erh can be brewed multiple times, and the taste and aroma of the tea will change with each new infusion.

-Sheng puer from "Chaynaya Liniya" is not just tea, it is a philosophy of life.
-Every sip of this drink is a journey into the world of harmony and tranquility.
+Sheng pu-erh from Tea Line is more than just tea; it's a philosophy of life.
+Every sip of this drink is a journey into a world of harmony and tranquility.
 Try it and see for yourself!

 Country